catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Raising a support request
 -------------------------

-If you need help, you can raise a support request with Catalyst via the `Support Requests <https://dashboard.catalystcloud.nz/management/tickets/>`_ panel.
+If you need help, you can raise a support request with Catalyst Cloud via the `Support Requests <https://dashboard.catalystcloud.nz/management/tickets/>`_ panel.

 Most requests are resolved within one business day.
 If you would like faster